Cheesy tomato and kale quiche recipe makes 8 tasty slices. It’s ideal for lunch boxes and also a quick and easy dinner, perfect served with a salad.

 See, I told you there was lots to love about a quiche!

-So if you enjoyed this quiche recipe then why don’t you try out my other equally simple and healthy carrot and quark quiche recipe?
+So if you enjoyed this quiche recipe then why don’t you try out my other equally simple and healthy quiche recipes?

-How To Make Your Tomato And Kale Quiche
+Tips For How To Make Tomato And Kale Quiche

 - The dough should be soft and pliable before you start rolling it out.
 Don’t leave it too long in the fridge.
 10 minutes should be just fine to firm it up a bit.